jason-wagner/cs383-sp20-jquerycoursereg/README.md

 # cs383-sp20-jquerycoursereg

-This is an example from CS 383 from the Spring 2020 semester filter course information using jQuery.
+This is an example from CS 383 from the Spring 2020 semester to filter course information using jQuery.

 Note that the `mysql.sql` file must be edited with the information for your database.